Testing collapse models with Bose-Einstein-Condensate interferometry: Combined effect of phase dispersion and diffusion

+Equation \eqref{eq:phaseVar_withDiff} indicates that the sensitivity of the standard interference scheme to CSL effects may be severely impacted by the presence of atom-atom interactions.
+Specifically, the first term in brackets may dominate the broadening of the final distribution for finite interaction-induced dispersion $\zeta$.
+We therefore consider two modified interference schemes in the following, which serve to suppress the broadening, see Fig.~\ref{fig:EchoSchemes}.

-For the two-step echo protocol, the solution can be constructed by first computing $\chi_{t/2} (s,q)$ according to \eqref{eq:chit_sol} and then inserting the result as the new initial condition for \eqref{eq:chit_sol} with a sign-flipped $\zeta$.
-The result simplifies to
+The first scheme, depicted in Fig.~\ref{fig:EchoSchemes} (i), cancels the regular broadening by reversing the direction of dispersion after half the interference time.
+This may be achieved by switching from an attractive to an equally strong repulsive atom-atom interaction or vice versa.
+The corresponding condensate state can be calculated by first computing $\chi_{t/2} (s,q)$ according to \eqref{eq:chit_sol} and then inserting the result as the new initial condition into \eqref{eq:chit_sol} with $\zeta$ replaced by $-\zeta$,